ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 Adaptive Templates examples are available in the PyMotorCAD Documentation under :ref:`ref_examples_adaptive_templates_library`.
-For the example shown in this user guide, see :ref:`ref_BPM_Triangular_Rotor_Notches`.
+For the examples shown in this user guide, see :ref:`ref_BPM_Triangular_Rotor_Notches` and :ref:`ref_SYNC_Curve_Flux_Barriers`.

-For more information on Motor-CAD Adaptive Templates, see also the Tutorial supplied with Motor-CAD.
+It is recommended that users new to Motor-CAD Adaptive Templates work through the Tutorial supplied with Motor-CAD.
+The tutorial contains additional information and full workflow examples.

 Geometry Editor
 ***************